First Timer's Guide to River Cruising in Europe | Markwood Magic 2026

 The Best River Cruise Itineraries for First Timers

 The Romantic Rhine: This is a great itinerary for milestone anniversaries as there is romance in the air as you can see over 40 castles from your ship.
-The Rhine river cruises include Germany, France, and Switzerland.
+The Rhine river cruises include the Netherlands, Germany, France, and Switzerland.

 The Blue Danube: Perfect for Christmas Markets, history buffs, those who love culture and architect lovers.
 A typical Danube cruise will include my favorite European city, Budapest as well as Vienna, and Regensburg.
 Prague is a popular add on for a pre or post cruise stay.